hagnernils/ldgv/article.md

           (VPair s1 s2) -> return s2
 ```
 ### Functions
-Finally, we have some functions.
-They are represented by a Type that holds a Closure `f` which maps the identifier `i` to an
+Finally, we have functions.
+They are represented by a type that holds a closure `f` which maps the identifier `i` to an
-argument `arg` and then interprets the body of the function `e`.
+argument `arg` and then interprets the body `e` of the function.

-TODO if binding of env like this makes sense, or should be resolved at invocation time
 ```haskell
   Lam m i t e -> do
                  env <- ask